kinngh/kinngh/README.md

 ### Hi there 👋
 I am Harshdeep Singh Hura or Kinngh almost everywhere on the Internet!
-I am an Entrepreneur, [Speaker](https://www.youtube.com/watch?v=ty-inz18kzQ), Programmer and Designer!
+I am a Pastry Chef, Entrepreneur, [Speaker](https://www.youtube.com/watch?v=ty-inz18kzQ), Programmer and Designer!

 Starting out as an iOS developer, I scaled my app WrapItUp to 3M+ users without a single dollar in marketing!
 Read more about it on my [Medium post](https://medium.com/@kinngh/refusing-20m-in-acquisition-1-5m-users-and-the-story-of-how-i-built-it-all-for-99-year-1351e624e62f?source=---------3------------------).